-The management is responsible to ensure that the financial statements have been prepared in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board (IASB), interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) and the requirements of Dubai Development Authority and the Company's Memorandum and Articles of Association which might have materially affected the financial position of the Company or its financial performance.
+The management is responsible to ensure that the financial statements have been prepared in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board (IASB), interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) and the requirements of U.A.E Federal Commercial Companies Law No. 2 of 2015, rules and regulations of Dubai Development Authority and the Company's Memorandum and Articles of Association which might have materially affected the financial position of the Company or its financial performance.